harpoonlobotomy/harpoonlobotomy.github.io/Scripts/lsmg_parsing/readme.md

 Also added the current version of the nodesequence_tracer script - it finds (currently just one) specific pattern within a nodegraph (using the output from Stage3) and reports back;
 I'm amending the Blender Template Generator script to use this bulk-replacement so replicate 4-channel-specific portions of nodetrees.
 Currently, just the main VT_Layer pattern, but it's potentially expandable.

+Also: Added new variants of the Stage 5 script and the Wrapper, and a CLI version of the node sequence tracer script that all work together, and add the relevant details of the nodegroup into the final output file.

 The Blender templategen doesn't account for it yet, but it's in the works.
 Next few days, maybe.

 I've worked on almost 500 scripts in 3 months now.
 I'm still rubbish at it, but I'm starting to be quicker at figuring out what's wrong and now and then, actually doing something good.
 I came at this backwards, starting with pretty intense stuff I couldn't even understand and now getting to grips with the basics.
 I really love it, actually.
 Didn't expect that.